Entropic repulsion of Gaussian free field on high-dimensional Sierpinski carpet graphs: Proof of Theorem

-where $\Xi_0 \in \mathcal{F}$ is any nonnegative function supported on $\eucball$ minus a set of capacity zero.
-By the Yosida approximation (Proposition \ref{prop:Yosida}), we may then replace $\Xi_0 \nu$ by any $\mu \in S_0^{(0)}$ with the same maximal support set.
+Then we can take $j$ arbitrarily large, so that $\Xi_{j,0}$ is a nonnegative function supported on $\eucball$ minus a set of arbitrarily small capacity.
+By the Yosida approximation (Proposition \ref{prop:Yosida}), we may then replace $\Xi_{j,0} \nu$ by any $\mu \in S_0^{(0)}$ with the same maximal support set.

 Now comes the simple but crucial rescaling argument:

 where $U^\gamma = \gamma^{-1}U$ is the $0$-order potential operator associated with $\gamma\mathcal{E}$.
 Thus the RHS of (\ref{eq:finalupperbound}) can be rewritten as